“A complex, lengthy process, often not well understood”

 - Escalation contact for policy, process, systems, data issues during process execution.

-2. Create a record to report design authority
+Create a design authority

 Organise a group with representation from all functions in scope of the process including IT.
 This is a senior group that can advocate for improvement work and can sponsor work through resource and budget allocation.
 Recommended responsibilities: